 "People love to hear that they're pretty," Dawn points out.
 "The person who took the picture of themselves... even just profile pictures they think are pretty, they want to hear good feedback.
 But there's always going to be those bullies who are like, 'No. No, you're ugly.'"

 Though they can be sites of torment, Dawn stresses that Facebook and Twitter are also for many young people the primary site of belonging, what she calls "the number one" human need.

 "We need that before anything else, to feel loved.
 Sometimes it's hard to face people in person, especially when we haven't been brought up to get a group of people together and go to movies anymore."

 Teens define private differently

 Asked why she thought some of Todd's peers would offer criticism rather than support when the photo surfaced, Dawn put it this way:

 "There's a lot of pressure from parents, being like 'Oh you can't do this, you can't do that.'
 I wouldn't go home and say, 'Oh mom, guess what I just did?'
 You want to keep it private, and there's pressure to keep things like that private, even between two people.
 So when something like that gets thrown out there, and everyone knows about it, everyone criticizes it even though they might be doing it themselves."

 "Because they adopt the technology so quickly, when parents get online as they did on Facebook, kids just move to Twitter.
-They will find new ways to keep their behavior private.
-The slut shaming, the bullying, the risky behavior for the most part, takes place where parents can't see it."
+They will find new ways to keep their behaviour private.
+The slut shaming, the bullying, the risky behaviour for the most part takes place where parents can't see it."